Email Infrastructure with Compliance Built In, Not Bolted On

 Is there a way to test the review workflow before approving a production deployment?

 Yes.
 Use a test API key (mm_test_...) to send messages in sandbox mode.
-Test-mode messages go through the full gated_send review flow — they are queued, held for review, and require a decide_email call to complete — but are never delivered to real recipients.
+Test-mode messages go through the full gated_send review flow — they are queued, held for review, and require a POST /v1/oversight/decide call to complete — but are never delivered to real recipients.
 This lets compliance officers verify the review interface, audit log output, disclosure injection, and unsubscribe header behavior before approving a production deployment.

 Explore more use cases